 It always surprises me how few drone service providers actually understand the objective of their sales presentation.
 The drone industry is all about providing value to your prospective client, and until you can show someone that what you are providing is going to completely change the way they do things on a daily, you are going to have a hard time getting a response from your pitch.

 Your goal may be to give a brief overview of your company and the unique services you offer, or it may be to listen and really understand where the pain points are in their business so you can collaborate on a solution.
-The most overlooked objective by commercial drone pilots, is the focus to move your client to the next step in the process.
+The most overlooked objective by commercial drone pilots is the focus to move your client to the next step in the process.
 Find out where they are struggling, and give them an idea of what they should do next so that they begin to explore the idea of moving forward with you.

 Build your storylines, and help your potential client understand where you’ve been and why they should trust you.
 Creating The Ultimate Sales Pitch is about telling a story that your potential client can connect with and REMEMBER.
 Statistically, during presentations/meetings - your prospective client will retain 5-10% data, 25% images, and retention increases to 60-70% when stories are used to convey value.
-Clients want understand where you’ve been, and why they should trust you with the collection of data they will be using to make better overall business decisions.
+Clients want to understand where you’ve been, and why they should trust you with the collection of data they will be using to make better overall business decisions.

-The agriculture industry is growing exponentially each year, cementing itself as one of the fastest growing markets in the commercial drone industry to date.
+The agriculture industry is growing exponentially each year, cementing itself as one of the fastest-growing markets in the commercial drone industry to date.
 In the past, farmers have utilized workflows that were passed down by generations without realizing that an ecosystem of aerial imagery workflows has emerged.
 Agricultural surveying drones are now flying more efficiently, with the ability to capture large amounts across hundreds of acres.
 However, with all of the advances in technology, there is still a learning curve associated with adopting new workflows.

 The key to precision agriculture is knowing how to utilize the data being collected in the field, ranging from detecting crop damage to predicting the yield months before harvesting.